Gan-Tu/classwork/cs188-projects/reinforcement-learning/README.md

 I will **not** be responsible for any consequence that resulted from any act of yours that may be deemed as cheating.

 # Software
-To view and test out the projects, you need C and Java.
+To view and test out the projects/games, you need python 2.7.
+You can get python 2.7 [here](https://www.python.org/downloads/release/python-2713/)